MichaelsPlayground/FirebaseLinkBase/firebase_authentication.md

 This is usually the first step to setup a Firebase based application as we talk about sensitive data that is stored by your app users within the Firebase database and storage.

+Although a successful authentication is necessary for database and storage projects, sometimes a project just requires an authentication of an user (without any storage or database purposes) - this is a perfect and easy solution if you should need a verified Email address.

 ## Authentication with Email and Password

 After you deployed your app (here on an emulator) you press the "EmailPasswordFragment" entry: